throneproj/throneproj.github.io/content/introduction/_index.md

 Various formats are supported, including share links, various JSON representation of Sing-box configs, and v2rayN link format as well as limited support for Shadowsocks and Clash formats.

+Deep links are also supported — see the [Deep Links](/advanced/deeplinks/) documentation for more information.

 ## Credits

 - [sing-box](https://github.com/SagerNet/sing-box)